bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 ## TODO

-I need to change the size of the PWA window to look nice on my TV.
-Maybe change the icon to something more clocky.
+Maybe change the icon to something more clocky-likey.